TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 v2, February, 2022 Author: Arturo Vera-Ponce de Leon

 ### What is this?
-This document is intended to be a quick reference guide on basic usage of the NMBU-Orion HPC cluster.
-For a complete reference please refere to documentation on [Orion](https://orion.nmbu.no/en/home)
+This document is intended to be a quick reference guide on the basic usage of the NMBU-Orion HPC cluster.
+For a complete reference please referer to the full documentation of [Orion](https://orion.nmbu.no/en/home)

 **Login into orion**

 To login into Orion cluster we need two things:
-- Establish a [VPN](https://nmbuhjelp.nmbu.no/tas/public/ssp/content/detail/knowledgeitem?unid=4c4870bb-f0fc-4c9f-b0f5-0c036951436f) connection (if not in a NMBU network)
+- Establish a [VPN](https://nmbuhjelp.nmbu.no/tas/public/ssp/content/detail/knowledgeitem?unid=4c4870bb-f0fc-4c9f-b0f5-0c036951436f) connection (if not using a NMBU network)
-- Use a secure-shell command [ssh](https://en.wikipedia.org/wiki/SSH_(Secure_Shell))
+- Use a secure-shell command [ssh](https://en.wikipedia.org/wiki/SSH_(Secure_Shell)) via the command line

-For login just type something like this.
+For login open a Unix terminal and type something like this.

 ```bash
 $ ssh bio326-21-0@login.orion.nmbu.no